michallo64/vsklad/README.md

 ## Installation

-Clone this repository and run prepared migrations.
+Clone this repository and run prepared migrations and seeds.

 ##Usage